As long as attorney work requires access to the sensitive personal records of end clients, law firms will always be a top target for hackers.

 Some businesses provide their own VPNs, so ask your IT administrator if your firm has one for you to use.
 If not, there are a number of subscription-based options (including this list of VPN services recommended by PC Magazine) that should do the trick.

 3. Consider disabling vulnerable platforms like Java and Flash in your browser.

 Adobe’s Flash, the late Steve Jobs’ favorite punching bag, has long been targeted by hackers for its numerous security flaws.
 Some have even been able to use it to wrest control of a user’s computer.

 According to CSO, Java is installed on 65 percent of computers.
 But 48 percent of users aren’t using the latest, patched version.
 This disconnect, coupled with the high number of exploitable security loopholes it presents, puts Java consistently at or near the top of the list of risk lists issued by security consultants and software companies.
 Both of these languages can be disabled in most common browsers.
 Look for these options in your “Settings” or “Preferences” menu before you work with privileged information online.

 4. Be wary of common “social engineering” tricks hackers use to gather personal information for a later attack.

-As seen in the video above (start at 1:25), a hacker may impersonate you or someone you know in order to collect data—such as an email address or password—that can later be pieced together to access more damaging information.
-Be suspicious of anyone who asks for your personal information in any context, and investigate any changes to your online accounts that you don’t remember making, no matter how innocuous they might seem.
+As seen in the video above (start at 1:25), a hacker may impersonate you or someone you know in order to collect data.
+A collected email address or password can later be pieced together to access more damaging information.
+Be suspicious of anyone who asks for your personal information in any context.
+Investigate any changes to your online accounts that you don’t remember making, no matter how innocuous they might seem.